Milk, cheese, butter, yoghurt and cream all form a central part of many shopping baskets, but how much do we know about where it all comes from?

 There are a few key labels to be aware of when buying milk and other dairy products.
 The first is the Red Tractor label (which 95 per cent of British milk reaches the standard of).
 This label means very little above the legal minimum in terms of animal welfare, with Red Tractor farms still allowed to remove calves shortly after birth, shoot male calves and keep the dairy cows indoors year round.

 Within Organic certification, there are several different marks that have varying standards.
-The Soil Association mark has the strictest requirements, including keeping calves with their mothers until 12 weeks old, GM-free feed and animals being kept outdoors when the weather permits.
-They must also receive a minimum of 60 per cent of their diet from forage.
+The Soil Association mark is one of the highest in terms of welfare and sustainability; it also specifies GM-free feed, animals being kept outdoors when the weather permits, and that animals receive a minimum of 60 per cent of their diet from forage.

 There is a rise in milk labelled as coming from regenerative farms.
 While the shift to more regenerative agriculture is incredibly positive, and one of the strengths is that it refers to a direction of travel for farmers who are trying to farm in a more sustainable way, the challenge comes from the lack of legal definition around the term.
 When buying milk labelled as regeneratively produced, there is no minimum animal welfare or environmental standards behind it, so it’s important to not make assumptions and do proper research into how it’s produced.